buesing/craft-streaming-video/README.md

 4. **File Storage**: HLS files are stored in a separate `__hls__/{asset-uid}/` folder in the same volume
 5. **Cleanup**: When an asset is deleted, all associated HLS files are automatically removed

+### 3. Make sure CORS is enabled

+If assets are hosted on another origin than the main site, ensure CORS access is properly configured for HLS streaming to work.

 ## Usage

 ### Frontend Templates